-We got a hotel right in the middle of downtown.
+I got a hotel right in the middle of downtown.
 It was called the Mile North Hotel.
 The hotel was absolutely beautiful.
 The décor was urban and contemporary.
 There were ballrooms, lounges, and restaurant’s on the main floor.
-We took advantage of the rooftop bar called 52Eighty.
+I took advantage of the rooftop bar called 52Eighty.
 It had the most amazing view of the Chicago skyline.
 What I liked most about the the hotel was that it was within walking distance of everything downtown.

 The Willis Tour had a feature called the Skydeck.
 Where you could step out onto a glass balcony that extended four feet outside of the 103rd floor.
 You could look through the glass floor and see the street underneath you.
-For more on the Willis Tower, see this post.
+The ledge of the Skydeck is made of 1,500 pound glass panels.
+Each balcony is comprised of three layers of half-inch thick glass.
 If you read about my trip to Canada, the CN Tower had a similar feature.

 Double Decker Trolley Tour

-We took a tour on one of those double decker buses.
+I took a tour on one of those double decker buses.
 Where you could hop on and off at different sites downtown.
-It stopped at a gift shop where we got a free t-shirt.
+It stopped at a gift shop where I got a free t-shirt.
 I would definitely check it out if you are visiting Chicago for the first time.
 You get to learn about the history of the city as well as get an idea of where everything is.

-I had not seen my brother David, whose wedding we were attending in years.
+I had not seen my brother David, whose wedding I was attending in years.
 However, as we’ve gotten older and through social media we have been able to keep in touch.
 I was extremely grateful to have had the opportunity to attend his wedding.
 It was absolutely beautiful.
 Congratulation’s to David and Kristen, I wish you both love and happiness as you begin your new lives together.